Associate Professor / Professor - Quantum Information Science

 Candidates will have an established international reputation and will be expected to sustain and lead innovative and independent research at the highest international level and to maintain an outstanding, competitive, and externally funded research program.
-The successful candidate will be expected to have a strong commitment to undergraduate and graduate teaching, and to contribute to the enrichment of undergraduate and graduate programs.
+The successful candidate will be expected to have a strong commitment to undergraduate and graduate teaching, including the development of courses that will strengthen our curriculum in quantum information science at all levels, and to contribute to the enrichment of undergraduate and graduate programs.
 Candidates are also expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment demonstrated through the application materials.

 Candidates must provide evidence of research excellence, indicative of an established research program that is at the highest international level, as demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field-relevant academic journals, the submitted research statement, presentations at significant conferences, distinguished awards and accolades, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements from referees of high standing.